ankumar/architecture/README.md

 # Imagination

-Imagine a **Continuous delivery experience** & **Unified workflow** for Code & [Data](https://accelst.com/the-quest-for-the-holy-grail-of-git-for-data/) like this repo where we don't think of [Servers & Deployment](https://medium.com/@hellerstein/the-state-of-the-serverless-art-78a4f02951eb), Track & version changes from Code to Configuration, Infrastructure (as Code).
+**Continuous delivery experience** & **Unified workflow** for Code & [Data](https://accelst.com/the-quest-for-the-holy-grail-of-git-for-data/) like this repo where we don't think of [Servers & Deployment](https://medium.com/@hellerstein/the-state-of-the-serverless-art-78a4f02951eb), Track & version changes from Code to Configuration, Infrastructure (as Code).

 The [**Design Heuristics**](Patterns/Stuff.md) should be refined over time after feedback & deeper understanding of real world.